 Inequality Challenge – Innovative Solutions to a Global Issue

-Against the backdrop of rising inequalities, the German Federal Ministry of Economic Cooperation and Development (BMZ) initiated the Inequality Challenge – Innovative Solutions to a Global Issue.
-The Inequality Challenge is a fund that supports innovative approaches, methods and tools that focussed on reducing inequality and on the poorest and most marginalised people and groups.
+To reduce inequality within and across countries, the German Federal Ministry of Economic Cooperation and Development (BMZ) initiated the Inequality Challenge – Innovative Solutions to a Global Issue.
+The Inequality Challenge is a global fund that supports innovative approaches, methods and tools to reduce inequality and to ensure that no one is left behind.

-BMZ launched the Inequality Challenge in March 2018 with a call for applications and supported 10 projects that tackle inequality and advance the 2030 Agenda principle to Leave No One Behind (LNOB) in innovative ways in India, Bangladesh, Cambodia, Mongolia, Jordan, Serbia, Nigeria, Mauritania, Brazil and Mexico.
-Each project was funded with up to 100,000 EUR and ran for up to 15 months.
-The Funding phase ended in November 2019.
+BMZ launched the Inequality Challenge in March 2018 with a call for applications and supported 10 projects in 10 countries that tackle inequality and advance the 2030 Agenda principle to Leave No One Behind (LNOB) in innovative ways.
+Innovative solutions were piloted in India, Bangladesh, Cambodia, Mongolia, Jordan, Serbia, Nigeria, Mauritania, Brazil and Mexico.
+Each project was funded with up to 100,000 EUR for up to 15 months.

 Today, 75% of the population in the Global South live in countries where inequality has increased since the 1990s.
 Even where inequality has been successfully reduced, it remains considerably high.
 This global trend threatens the successful implementation of the 2030 Agenda and sustainable development in all its dimensions.